mapping-commons/sssom/src/docs/spec-formats-rdf.md

 The RDF type of a `Mapping` object is `owl:Axiom`.

-If the `Mapping` object has a `record_id` slot, then the value of that slot is used as the named RDF resource that represents the object (and consequently, that slot MUST NOT be represented using the [general rules](#sssom-slots) for the representation of slots as defined above).
+If the `Mapping` object has a `record_id` slot, then the value of that slot MUST be used as the named RDF resource that represents the object (and consequently, that slot MUST NOT be represented using the [general rules](#sssom-slots) for the representation of slots as defined above).
 Otherwise, the `Mapping` object is represented as a blank node.